 Overnight in Hoi An

-The whole day is at your leisure in Hoi An.
+The whole day will be at your leisure in Hoi An.
 You can just relax at the resort, go shopping, or become familiar with the quaint streets of Hoi An.

 Overnight in Hoi An